-2. Aims of the EJRA
+2. Aims and justification of the EJRA

-The EJRA and its associated procedures are considered to provide a proportionate means of:
+The aims of the EJRA are to

-• safeguarding the high standards of the college in teaching and research;-

-• promoting inter-generational fairness and maintaining opportunities for career progression for those at particular stages of a career, given the importance of having available opportunities for progression across the generations, in order, in particular, to refresh the academic and research workforce within the college and to enable them to maintain the collegiate university's position on the international stage;

-• facilitating succession planning by maintaining predictable retirement dates, especially in relation to the collegiate University's joint appointment system, given the long lead times for making academic appointments, particularly in a university of Oxford's international standing;

-• promoting equality and diversity, noting that recent recruits are more diverse than the composition of the existing workforce, especially amongst the older age groups of the existing workforce and those who have recently retired;

-• minimising the impact on staff morale by using a predictable retirement date to manage the need to make efficiencies by retiring staff at the EJRA; and
+- (a) safeguard the high standards of the college in teaching and research; - (b) promote inter-generational fairness and maintain opportunities for career progression for those at particular stages of a career, given the importance of having available opportunities for progression across the generations; - (c) refresh the academic and research workforce within the college and enable them to maintain the collegiate university's position on the international stage; - (d) facilitate succession planning by maintaining predictable retirement dates, especially in relation to the collegiate University's joint appointment system; - (e) promote equality and diversity, noting that recent recruits are more diverse than the composition of the existing workforce, especially amongst the older age groups of the existing workforce; and - (f) minimise the impact on staff morale by using a predictable retirement date to manage the need to make efficiencies by retiring staff at the EJRA.

-• in the context of the distinctive collegial processes through which the college is governed, avoiding invidious performance management and redundancy procedures to consider the termination of employment at the end of a long career, where the performance of the individual and/or the academic needs of the college have changed.
+2.2 An EJRA of the 30th September preceding an individual's 69th birthday is considered to be justified as a proportionate means of achieving the aims set out above, taking into account the aims themselves, the need to refresh the academic workforce within the college and the collegiate University's joint appointment system.

-3. Scope
+- 3. Scope

-1. The EJRA applies to all academic staff employed by the College including (in relation to their college appointments) the holders of joint academic appointments with Oxford University.
+- 3.1 The EJRA applies to the following classes of Fellows:

+- (a) Official Fellows, and

+(b) Supernumerary Fellows who are employed by the College to carry out teaching or research and whose appointment does not have a fixed term.

 (Separate provision is made for the tenure of the Presidency of the College.)